mendersoftware/mender-docs/01.Get-started/01.Preparation/02.Prepare-a-virtual-device/docs.md

 >d335f50101cb        mendersoftware/mender-client-qemu:latest   "./entrypoint.sh"   6 minutes ago       Up 6 minutes        8822/tcp            relaxed_leakey
 >```

-Save the `CONTAINER_ID` in a shell variable that will be used later to find information about the running container:
+Save the `CONTAINER ID` in a shell variable.
+It will be used to find information about the running container:

 ```bash
 CONTAINER_ID="d335f50101cb"
 ```

 !!!
-Replace above value with actual result that you get.
+Replace above value with actual value that you get.

-## Step 3 - Get the IP address of the virtual device

-Lookup the IP address of the virtual device (we will save it a shell variable):
+Find the IP address of the virtual device (we will save it a shell variable):

 ```bash
 IP_ADDRESS=$(docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' "${CONTAINER_ID}")